demisto/content/Packs/AWS_SystemManager/Integrations/AWSSystemManager/README.md

 AWS Systems Manager is the operations hub for your AWS applications and resources and a secure end-to-end management solution for hybrid cloud environments that enables safe and secure operations at scale.
-This integration was integrated and tested with version Boto3 1.28.30 of AWS-SDK.
+This integration was integrated and tested with Boto3 version 1.28.30 (AWS SDK).

 For detailed instructions about setting up authentication, see: [AWS Integrations - Authentication](https://xsoar.pan.dev/docs/reference/articles/aws-integrations---authentication).